jeffgbutler/PCFDemos/live-coding-scripts/JavaDockerK8s.md

 ## Containerize the Application

-We've got an executable JAR file, this is easy to put into a container.
+We now have an executable JAR file, this is easy to put into a container.
 We'll show several ways to do this.

 ### Build Container Manually